To start building up a query specifically for purposes, you can use the select() convenience method on Purpose itself.

 Specify the type of policy (granting, denying or masking the data of assets with the tags in the purpose).

-Specify either the names of groups, the usernames of users, or this all_users option to control who you want the policy to apply to.
+Specify either the names of internal groups, the usernames of users, or this all_users option to control who you want the policy to apply to.
 At least one of these must be provided.

 If you set the policy type to DATAMASK, you also need to set the type of masking you want to apply.